ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 kafka:Consumer consumer = new (consumerConfiguration);
 ```
-2. Use `kafka:Consumer` as a simple record consumer.
+2. Use the `kafka:Consumer` as a simple record consumer.
 ```ballerina
 kafka:ConsumerRecord[]|kafka:ConsumerError result = consumer->poll(1000);
 ```
-3. Use `kafka:Consumer` as a listener.
+3. Use the `kafka:Consumer` as a listener.
 ```ballerina
 listener kafka:Consumer consumer = new (consumerConfiguration);